Both immigrants and IT startups suffer in Swedish housing shortage

 A regulated market where rents are decided in negotiations or by courts rather than supply and demand means there is little incentive for construction.
 The wait in Stockholm’s public queue for a rental in the inner city averages 13 years.

-This has fueled a black market where a rental contract in central Stockholm typically costs 200,000 crowns ($23,500) per room to buy, a newspaper report showed.
+This has fuelled a black market where a rental contract in central Stockholm typically costs 200,000 crowns ($23,500) per room to buy, a newspaper report showed.

 For owner-occupied housing, Swedish prices have doubled in the past decade, inflating what many see as a bubble.
 Up 13 percent in the second quarter of 2015 from the previous year, house prices have risen at the fastest pace in Europe, Eurostat data showed.